 From its humble beginnings on YouTube Premium, Cobra Kai now sits amongst the biggest titles in the Netflix Original lineup.
 Following on decades after The Karate Kid movies, the series picks up with Johnny and Daniel who both return to start competing dojos igniting old rivalries.

-The show is notably Emmy nominated in 2021 for best comedy series (and 3 other awards too).
+The show is notably Emmy nominated in 2021 for Best Comedy Series (and three other awards too).

 |Time Zone||Time available to stream|

 |New Zealand Standard Time||19:00 PM (GMT+11)|